 Getting this testing may help minimize your merchant account risk.
 Depending on the supporting bank that takes on your account, providing these documents will show that you are willing to put the time and effort into keeping your customers safe.
 Doing this with the best high risk payment processor will set you up for success when getting a payment gateway for your business.

-Utilizing customer testimony is a great way to advertise, but also be weary of giving off unsupported impressions of the supplements benefits.
+Utilizing customer testimony is a great way to advertise, but also be wary of giving off unsupported impressions of the benefits of the supplements.
 Others will put their trust in you and your product when they ready other experiences, so select only the best and use them appropriately.

-This may not have a huge effect of whether or not a bank will approve you, but it will definitely make a difference in your business long term.
+This may not have a huge effect on whether or not a bank will approve you, but it will definitely make a difference in your business long term.

 Unfortunately, minimizing the number of chargebacks and merchant services fraud attempts is challenging.
 One thing you should do is write strict refund policies.
 That way if there is a dispute, you already have a policy set in place to handle it.